 There are virtually unlimited reasons why a couple might choose to separate instead of dissolving the marriage.
 This could include:

 Regardless of the specific justification, assistance from legal counsel is a virtual requirement for constructing a thorough and enforceable contract.
-A skilled separation agreement lawyer in Marietta could help individuals decide whether a divorce or legal separation works best for their situation and help them proceed with either process.
+A skilled lawyer in Marietta can help individuals decide whether a divorce or legal separation works best for their situation and help them proceed with either process.

-A Marietta separation agreements lawyer could help you create an amicable contract for you and your spouse.
+A Marietta separation agreements lawyer can help you create an amicable contract for you and your spouse.
 Our firm works to help people understand relevant Georgia laws, identify realistic goals, and form a contract designed to pursue those goals.
-Call today to get started exploring your legal options.
+Call our intake team today to start exploring your legal options.